jbenezech/timesheet/README.md

-An Aurelia CLI application using PouchDB/CouchDB for storage
+An Offline-first Aurelia CLI progressive webapp using PouchDB/CouchDB for storage
 ============================================================

-## Context
+## Use Case
 Staff of an organization need to report every month to their admin the time they spent each day on each projects.
-At the end of the month, the admin allocates a budget for each work line and calculates the accounting implications of each budgeet which are then submitted to the accounting system.
+At the end of the month, the admin allocates a budget for each work line and calculates the accounting implications of each budget which are then submitted to the accounting system.

 ## Production architecture
 - Application stored on AWS S3